4d/4d-for-ios/website/translated_docs/ja/Features-PushNotification.md

 ## What is a push notification?

-On a mobile phone, a push notification is an alert message received via an application, that you can open, delete, allow or block.
-It can be very useful to notify your app users that a new version is available, for example.
+On a mobile phone, a push notification is an alert message, received via an application, that you can open, delete, allow or block.
+It can be very useful for example to notify your app users that a new version is available.

-But what about the architecture that needs to be implemented, in order to integrate this functionality into a mobile application?
-And what is the process of a push notification, from creation to display, on the user's mobile?
+But what about the architecture to implement, in order to integrate this functionality into a mobile application?
+And what is the process of a push notification, from creation to display on the user's mobile?

 ## Technical architecture